eugenemedvediev/articles/tmux/tmux_intro.md

 we control it, or it is the only bunch of strings with the blinking cursor?
 How we can control it, how we can make it feel that we own it?
 How we make it work for us?
+Today I want to share with you my findings about Terminal multiplexer (tmux) and how it could give you control over your terminal.

 ##Possible questions.
 I would like to list and answer some questions which possibly you could have: